John Egerton, 1st Earl of Bridgewater

-John Egerton, 1st Earl of Bridgewater KB, PC (1579 – 4 December 1649) was an English peer and politician from the Egerton family.
+John Egerton, 1st Earl of Bridgewater, KB, PC (1579 – 4 December 1649), was an English peer and politician from the Egerton family.

-The son of Thomas Egerton, 1st Viscount Brackley and Elizabeth Ravenscroft, he matriculated at Brasenose College, Oxford in 1589 at the age of 10, and received a Bachelor of Arts in 1594.
+The son of Sir Thomas Egerton and Elizabeth Ravenscroft, he matriculated at Brasenose College, Oxford in 1589 at the age of 10, graduating as Bachelor of Arts in 1594.

-He was a Member of Parliament (MP) for Callington from 1597 to 1598, and for Shropshire in 1601.
+Egerton served as Member of Parliament (MP) for Callington from 1597 to 1598, and for Shropshire in 1601.
 Knighted on 8 April 1599, he was Baron of the Exchequer of Chester from 1599 to 1605.
-In 1603, Egerton was appointed Knight of the Order of the Bath and in 1605, he received a Master of Arts from the University of Oxford.
+In 1603, Sir Thomas was promoted Knight of the Bath and, in 1605, he proceeded Master of Arts from the University of Oxford.
 Having succeeded to his father's titles in March 1617, he was created Earl of Bridgewater on 27 May 1617.

-Egerton was sworn of the Privy Council in 1626.
+Lord Bridgewater was sworn of the Privy Council in 1626.
 From 1605 to 1646, he was Custos Rotulorum of Shropshire and from 1628 to 1649 Custos Rotulorum of Buckinghamshire.
 Between 1631 and 1634, he was Lord President of Wales and Lord Lieutenant of Wales and the Marches of Herefordshire, Monmouthshire, Shropshire and Worcestershire.

-John Milton's Comus celebrates the installation of Egerton, as Lord President of Wales.
-Egerton died intestate and was buried in Little Gaddesden.
+John Milton's Comus celebrates his installation as Lord President of Wales.
+Lord Bridgewater died intestate and was buried at Little Gaddesden.

-The 1st Earl of Bridgewater is commemorated by a memorial at the Bridgewater Chapel at St. Peter and St. Paul Church, Little Gaddesden, Hertfordshire.
-In the early 17th century, the 1st Earl's father had purchased Ashridge House, one of the largest country houses in England, from Queen Elizabeth I, who had inherited it from her father who had appropriated it after the dissolution of the monasteries in 1539.
-Ashridge House served the Egerton family as a residence until the 19th century.
-The Egertons later had a family chapel with burial vault in Little Gaddesden Church, where many monuments commemorate the Dukes and Earls of Bridgewater and their families.
+The 1st Earl of Bridgewater is commemorated by a memorial in the Bridgewater Chapel at St. Peter and St. Paul Church, Little Gaddesden, Hertfordshire.
+In the early 17th century, the 1st Earl's father purchased Ashridge House, one of the largest country houses in England, from Queen Elizabeth I, who inherited it from her father who had appropriated it after the dissolution of the monasteries in 1539.
+Ashridge House remained an Egerton family residence until the 19th century.
+The Egertons later built a domestic chapel with burial vault at Little Gaddesden Church, where many monuments commemorate the Dukes and Earls of Bridgewater and their relatives.
 Lord Bridgewater died on 4 December 1649.

 Family

-On 27 June 1602, Egerton married Lady Frances Stanley, daughter of Ferdinando Stanley, 5th Earl of Derby and Lady Alice Spencer, Lord Egerton's step-mother (after Ferdinando Stanley's death, on 20 October 1600, Lady Alice had married John's father Thomas Egerton, 1st Viscount Brackley).
+On 27 June 1602, Egerton married Lady Frances Stanley, daughter of Ferdinando, 5th Earl of Derby and Lady Alice Spencer, Lord Bridgewater's step-mother (after Ferdinando Stanley's death, on 20 October 1600, Lady Alice had married John's father Thomas Egerton, 1st Viscount Brackley).
 John and Frances had eight children: